NREL/hescore-hpxml/README.md

 This translator script takes an HPXML file or directory of files as an input and generates HEScore inputs from it.
 The HEScore inputs are exported as json.

+Details of the translation assumptions can be found in [the documentation](http://hescore-hpxml.readthedocs.org/en/latest/).

 To run this script you will need the following python library:

- * lxml: handles all the xml processing.
+ * [lxml](http://lxml.de/): handles all the xml processing.

 If you have pip installed on top of python you can install these by going to your terminal and typing in